I with bowl: Usage

 Emblem of Azerbaijani SSR from 1937-1940.
 I with bowl is found in the words "Respuʙliqasь" and "Proletarlarь."

-Azerbaijani dance melody sheet.
+Azerbaijani dance melody sheet for Darçını.
 The letter can be seen in the title written in Latin script.

-Encoding

-A Latin letter I with bowl hasn't been adopted into Unicode because of the concern that encoding it could open the door to "duplicating the whole Cyrillic alphabet as Latin letters."
+Unicode

+In Unicode, it is recommended to employ the Cyrillic characters for the early Soviet Latin characters, if they have similar ones in Cyrillic.

+Thus, Cyrillic Ь ь should be used for this letter.